Find Affordable College Courses

 Read More…

-University of California - Davis came in at #7 in this year’s edition of the Best Urban & Regional Planning Bachelor’s Degree Schools ranking.
-Located in the suburb of Davis, UC Davis is a public college with a very large student population.
+University of California - Davis ranked #7 on this year’s Best Urban & Regional Planning Bachelor’s Degree Schools list.
+Located in the small suburb of Davis, UC Davis is a public college with a fairly large student population.

 Read full report on Urban & Regional Planning at University of Southern California